osohq/oso/docs/content/any/project/changelogs/NEXT.md

   We continue to work on performance of data filtering queries and Polar.
 We've added more benchmarks to our test suite to cover data filtering queries.
 However, it's helpful to have real world examples to base our performance work on.
-[Join our slack](http://join-slack.osohq.com) to share your slow policies with us!
+[Join our slack](https://join-slack.osohq.com) to share your policies with us!

 ### Rust